elitau/parteibot/README.md

 ## How it works

-The bot follows a to all of the defined twitter hashtags and replies to tweets including one of them with one of the associated reply_messages.
+The bot follows a to all of the defined twitter hashtags and replies to tweets including the hashtag with one of the associated reply_messages.